Last Updated on: 8th October 2023, 07:48 pm

 Peat moss is a cheaper alternative because it’s harvested from a different part of sphagnum moss.
 However, it contains acidic tannins, which can eat into the tortoise’s shell over time.

-You can reuse sphagnum moss by submerging it in boiling water and drying it.
+You can reuse sphagnum moss by submerging it in boiling water.

 Can You Use Hemp for Tortoises?